The fundamental group of affine curves in positive characteristic: Profinite group theory

 Here $\tilde{\Gamma}$ and $\tilde{G}$ can be any pro-$\cC$ groups with $\rank(\tilde{\Gamma})\le m$ and $\rank(\tilde{G})<m$.
 Moreover, $\tilde{H} \in \cC$ is a minimal normal subgroup of $\tilde{\Gamma}$ and is contained in $M(\tilde{\Gamma})$.
 If $\cC$ is the class of all finite groups then $\Pi$ is called \emph{homogeneous}.

-Let $m$ denote an infinite cardinal and $\cC$ be an almost full family.
-The following is an easy generalization of \cite[Lemma 24.17]{FJ}.
-The proof is exactly the same but is reproduced here for completion.
+\begin{note} In view of \cite[Lemma 3.5.4]{RZ}, the above definition of homogeneous is equivalent to the definitions given in \cite{RZ} and \cite{FJ}. \end{note} Let $m$ denote an infinite cardinal and $\cC$ be an almost full family.
+The following is an easy generalization of \cite[Lemma 25.1.5]{FJ}.
+The proof is exactly the same but is reproduced here for the sake of completion.

-\begin{lm} Let $\Pi$ be a profinite group such that every nontrivial finite embedding problem $\phi:\pi \onto G, \alpha:\Gamma \onto G$ with $\Gamma$ in $\cC$ and $H=\ker(\alpha)$ a minimal normal subgroup of $\Gamma$ has $m$ solutions.
+\begin{lm} Let $\Pi$ be a profinite group such that every nontrivial finite embedding problem $\phi:\Pi \onto G, \alpha:\Gamma \onto G$ with $\Gamma$ in $\cC$ and $H=\ker(\alpha)$ a minimal normal subgroup of $\Gamma$ has $m$ solutions.
 Then the following embedding problem has a solution.